 1936 Auto Union Typ C Pilot: Bernd Rosemeyer Team: Auto Union Race: 1st place in the German GP of 1936 Minichamps - 400360004 (diecast)

 The new Typ C was the evolution of the Typ B, but with almost the same structure.
 The engine was a supercharged V16 with 6005 cm³ and 32 valves.
 Even with the improvements, the car’s 520 hp were still very hard to tame.
-Still, Ingolstadt was on the right track, with a good result on the car’s debut.
+Still, the Zwickau manufacturer was on the right track, with a good result on the car’s debut.
 However, it wasn’t only in the engineering department that Auto Union made improvements.
-In May of 1935 they hired 26-year old Bernd Rosemeyer.
+In late 1934 they hired 25-year old Bernd Rosemeyer.
 And just like the new Typ C, the young pilot proved to be an asset, dueling for the lead right on his second race.
 Unfortunately though, he got very sick at the end of the season and was hospitalized for six weeks.
 Nonetheless, despite doing an incomplete season he finished the AIACR European Championship in seventh place.

 For 1936 Rosemeyer was back in form, and began to dominate the European circuits.
 So for the 1936 Großer Preis von Deutschland (1’04” film) to be raced at Nürburgring in July, he was the favorite.
 Mercedes showed up with five W25C, while Auto Union came with five Typ C. And things were hot from the beginning, with Rudolf Caraciolla lapping the circuit 29 seconds (!) faster than the track record.
 A total of 20 cars started the race, and Rosemeyer took the lead on the second lap.
 In fact, his Typ C #4 was going so fast that he broke the track record on that lap.
 From then on, to the delight of the 350,000 spectators, the Typ C #4 was up front all the way to the final 22nd lap.